 Get custom visuals from within Power BI Desktop

 You can also get custom visuals from within Power BI Desktop.
-In Power BI Desktop right-click the ellipsis (the ...) in the Visualizations pane, and select Import from store.
+In Power BI Desktop click the ellipsis (the ...) in the Visualizations pane, and select Import from marketplace.

 Contribute R-powered custom visuals

 If you create your own R visuals for use in your reports, you can share those visual with the world by contributing your custom visual to the custom visuals gallery.
 Contributions are made through GitHub, and the process is outlined in the following location:

 R-powered custom visuals have certain dependencies that must be met for the visuals to work properly.
 When R-powered custom visuals don't run or load properly, the problem is usually one of the following: